ISSArt-LLC/ISSArt-LLC.github.io/posts/2016-11-10-automated-tests.md

 Every time you change the existent code you have a risk to break the working functionality.
 And it is quite difficult to write unchangeable code, especially at the start.
 Use cases are generally more stable than the code implementing them, so the code testing them will be more stable as well.
 It means you can significantly reduce the risk to make an error with the coming implementation change.

 It is important to understand the difference between the business requirements and the use case.
 Business requirements can change a lot, but you will identify the most important and stable use cases to build the core of the system.
 And you can check these use cases automatically.
-For example, the use case can be “the data format can change any time and system should handle it correctly”, however, it doesn't mean that your customer requires this.
+For example, the use case can be "the data format can change any time and system should handle it correctly", however, it doesn't mean that your customer requires this.
 Perhaps he/she calls you unexpectedly and asks to make a small change.

 The core use cases are stable and automated tests covering these use cases are stable as well.